 Formal COMSEC training

-Discover the LH’s formal COMSEC training as outlined in the IT Security Directive for the Control of COMSEC Material in the Government of Canada (ITSD-03A).
+Discover the Learning Hub’s formal COMSEC training as outlined in the IT Security Directive for the Control of COMSEC Material in the Government of Canada (ITSD-03A).

 Mandatory training for COMSEC custodians and alternate COMSEC custodians